 Many of our guests, including museum members, like to give personal tours through the museum.
 As you provide this service for your party (and we appreciate your enthusiasm for the museum), please be cognizant that you could be a distraction to other guests around you.
 Also, you may create a traffic flow problem.
 We request that you please be courteous of other guests around you.
 Thank you.

 The Creation Museum does have K-9 officers.
 Please note that these are working dogs and we ask that you not approach them to pet them or talk to them.
 Their focus cannot be diverted from their job.

 Parents, please keep your eye on young children.
-Each year repairs are made to exhibits due to unnecessary touching, and this can also be a safety threat to guests.
 Please pay attention to signage on such exhibits.
 We do have special hands-on exhibits that children can touch all they want.
-Each year, we also have children with missing parents and parents with missing children.
 If your child is missing, please notify the nearest museum staff member.
 Our Public Safety Officers are trained in Code Adam.

 Basic vehicle assistance is available, from jump-starting to unlocking vehicles.
 Contact any staff member or Public Safety Officer if you need vehicle assistance.